Statistics on Motorcycle Traffic Collisions and Accidents

 Wearing a proper riding helmet is the number one lifesaver in all motorcycle accidents.
 And this is because head protection helps shield your brain during impacts to your skull.
 Without the use of that gray matter, you would be a vegetable.
 A helmet drastically diminishes the chances of a head or neck injury.
 And this can seriously reduce the chances of a fatal brain wound or loss of use of bodily functions post-accident.

-The last most significant factor in accident causation if riders and other motorists, daydreaming, ho-humming, or otherwise distracted by a phone, electronic device, or even a soft drink.
+Distracted motorists kill, simple as that.
+The last most significant motorcycle accident causation factor is riders and other motorists, daydreaming, ho-humming, or otherwise distracted by a phone, electronic device, or even a soft drink.
+Distracted eating, texting, and farting around applying makeup cause or contribute to more crashes than any other factor.

-Good news to you, Goldwingers and Harley Bagger Riders.
+Here is some good news along with some troubling facts for you Goldwingers and Harley Bagger Riders.
 Bikes with larger motors and overall displacement are in a lower percentage of roadway accidents.
-And as with any good news, now comes the bad.
-When a larger bike does wreck, the injuries are statistically more devastating to the riders and passengers.
+So that's a good thing.
+Well, wait a minute, not so fast.
+And as with any good news, now comes the bad stuff.
+When a more giant bike does wreck, the biker's injuries are statistically more devastating to the riders and passengers.
+This is a lot like the Coronavirus effect, where accidents went down from 2020-2021, but road speeds increased along with traffic deaths reported by overall percentage.

 Interestingly, weather conditions by and of themselves are not a statistically significant cause of traffic collisions involving motorcycles.
 But bad weather conditions often combine with some other human-made conditions to cause these types of wrecks.